 Cidara Therapeutics to Host Research and Development Day

-Virtual event will highlight the broad potential of the Cloudbreak® platform and the commercial potential for rezafungin
+Virtual panel discussion will highlight the company’s Cloudbreak® platform and its potential advantages in oncology

-Webinar to be held on Tuesday, September 21st at 10:00am ET
+Event to be held on Thursday, July 7th at 10 AM ET

-To RSVP for the webinar, please click here.
+A question-and-answer session will follow.
+To register for the event please click here.

 About Cidara Therapeutics

-Cidara is developing long-acting therapeutics designed to transform the standard of care for patients facing serious fungal or viral infections.
-The Company’s portfolio is comprised of its lead antifungal candidate, rezafungin, in addition to AVCs for the prevention and treatment of influenza and other viral diseases from Cidara’s proprietary Cloudbreak® antiviral platform.
+Cidara is developing long-acting therapeutics designed to improve the standard of care for patients facing serious diseases.
+The Company’s portfolio is comprised of new approaches aimed at transforming existing prevention and treatment paradigms, first with its lead Phase 3 antifungal candidate, rezafungin, in addition to drug-Fc conjugates (DFCs) targeting viral and oncology diseases from Cidara’s proprietary Cloudbreak platform.
 Cidara is headquartered in San Diego, California.
 For more information, please visit www.cidara.com.